meglenchev/gerisBlog/README.md

 - [x] Add NaviLink (Dynamic Navigation) to App

 ## 4. Adding login, registration and functionality
-- [x] Show and hide the login modal
 - [x] Create useForm Hook
 - [x] Using useForm in login
 - [x] Sending login fetch to server
 - [x] Create useRequest Hook
 - [x] Sending Register request to server
+- [x] Using a request hook for the login form

 ## 5. Server change
 - [x] Delete the server